Bodrum Travel Report 2025: Sights, Hotels & Insider Tips

 - Karnas Vineyard — Sunset dinner in the vineyard, menu from ~€50, reservation required.

-- Sorisso / Koza — within the Lujo Hotel, but also bookable à la carte for external guests.
+- Sorisso / Koza — located within the Lujo Hotel, but also bookable à la carte for external guests.
 Japanese-Mediterranean fusion concept.

 Drone spots in Bodrum